-Foraminal stenosis is a spinal nerve condition that can occur when anatomical abnormalities block or reduce space in one or more foramina.
+Foraminal stenosis is a spinal nerve condition that can occur when parts of the spine block or reduce space in one or more foramina.
 The spinal foramina are the passageways through which nerve roots branching off from the spinal cord exit the spinal column on their way to serving specific areas of the body.

-High heels can alter anatomy
+High heels can alter parts of the spine

-Spondylolisthesis, or the slippage of one vertebra forward over another, frequently occurs as a result of wearing high heels, especially in the lumbar region of the spine where the body’s weight is concentrated.
+Spondylolisthesis, or the forward slippage of one vertebra over another, frequently occurs when you wear high heels, especially in the lumbar region of the spine where the body’s weight is concentrated.
 Each foramen is created by the natural space between two stacked vertebrae, and foraminal stenosis with nerve compression may ultimately develop as a direct result of vertebral slippage.